marmarek/qubes-doc/user/downloading-installing-upgrading/testing.md

 ---
+lang: en
 layout: doc
+permalink: /doc/testing/
+ref: 147
 title: Testing New Releases and Updates
-permalink: /doc/testing/
 ---

 Testing New Releases and Updates